Hepatitis B

 How is hepatitis B spread?

 Hepatitis B is spread when blood, semen or other body fluids from an infected person enter the body of a person who is not immune.
-This occurs in a variety of ways, including sexual contact with an infected person, transmission from an infected mother to her baby around the time of birth, sharing of needles and other drug paraphernalia by people who inject drugs, and sharing items that can break skin or mucous membranes (e.g. razors, toothbrushes, glucose monitoring equipment).
+This occurs in a variety of ways, including sexual contact with an infected person, transmission from an infected mother to her baby around the time of birth, sharing of needles and other drug equipment by people who inject or snort drugs, and sharing items that can break skin or mucous membranes (e.g. razors, toothbrushes, glucose monitoring equipment).

 Poor infection control practises in healthcare settings (e.g. dialysis units, diabetes clinics) and needlestick injuries can also spread hepatitis B.